gbv/cocoda/docs/releasing.md

 1. Run tests and manual checks to confirm that there are no more bugs left.

-1. Update the version numbers in `package.lock` and `package-lock.json`.
+1. Update the version numbers in `package.json` and `package-lock.json`.

 1. Commit those changes with the commit message `Release version x.y.z`.